- Created on the 15 February, 2017.

 Follicle-stimulating hormone (FSH) is a glycoprotein which is known to be secreted by basophil cells that are located in the anterior pituitary.
 The release of FSH from the anterior pituitary is regulated by gonadotropin-releasing hormone (GnRH) which is produced by the hypothalamus.
 FSH is just like to other glycoproteins being made up of an alpha and beta subunit.
 The immunological and biological properties of these glycoproteins is determined solely by the uniqueness of the beta subunits whilst the alpha subunits remain very similar structurally.

 Alongside luteinizing hormone (LH), FSH is able to regulate the synthesis and secretion of female and male sex hormones via a negative feedback relationship, together they are able to control the growth and reproductive activities of gonadal tissues.
 Elevated concentrations of FSH have been identified after menopause, premature ovarian failure and after castration.
 Due to FSH being regulated by a negative feedback mechanism, the concentrations of FSH can be normalized by administration of estrogens.
 Any abnormalities between the relationship of LH and FSH or estrogen and FSH have been demonstrated to be associated with anorexia nervosa and polycystic ovarian disease.
 There are exception with ovarian failure when random FSH levels exceed 40 mIU/mL.

-The minimum sensitivity detection limit of follicle-stimulating hormone (FSH) using this human FSH ELISA kit was approximately 0.856 mIU/ml.
-The dynamic assay range for this kit is 5.0 – 100.0 mIU/ml.
+The minimum sensitivity detection limit of follicle-stimulating hormone using current human FSH ELISA kit was approximately 0.856 mIU/ml.
+The dynamic range for this assay is 5.0 – 100.0 mIU/ml.

 - Tailoring FSH and LH administration to individual patients.
 Reprod Biomed Online.
 (2005) 11 (3): 283-93.
 Review.
 Borini A. and Dal Prato L.